 Black bears reside in large forested areas in Pennsylvania.
 Their population size in the state is estimated at 20,000.

-Black bears are getting more bold in Pennsylvania with suburban bear sightings on the rise.
+Black bears are getting bolder in Pennsylvania, with suburban bear sightings on the rise.

-In this state, black bears reside in the upper Piedmont, mountains and coastal plain.
+In this state, black bears reside in upper Piedmont, mountains, and coastal plain.

-Hardwoods, vociferous trees and wetlands make the best habitat for black bears in Vermont.
+Hardwoods, coniferous trees, and wetlands make the best habitat for black bears in Vermont.
 Bears prefer the wooded habitats to hide from danger.
 Coniferous trees aid protection from hot weather.
 Their vital feeding areas are oak, stands of beech, and wetlands.

 There are four components of Vermont’s bear management program.
 They are:

 Black bears reside in forested lands in Virginia.
 Bears can be found on the Alleghany Mountains, Blue Ridge, and the Dismal Swamp.
 The population of black bears in Virginia is 17,000, and they can be found in almost all the counties.